Exercise Science - BS

 - Exercise Science - no concentration

-The Bachelor of Science (BS) in Exercise Science with no Concentration offers students the chance to acquire knowledge and skills in the broader areas of exercise science, including anatomy and physiology, exercise physiology, health and exercise psychology, and much more.
+The Bachelor of Science (BS) in Exercise Science with no concentration offers students the chance to acquire knowledge and skills in the broader areas of exercise science, including anatomy and physiology, exercise physiology, health and exercise psychology, and much more.
 It they wish, students may also add a minor area of study in an area of their choice.

-26 credits | All General Education Requirements (GenEd) & WID Courses
+26 credits | General Education Requirements (GenEd) & WID Courses

 41 credits | Guided Electives